 • We like our articles to be informative, interesting, a little personal but not too personal, and positive.
 We want to help our readers grow and feel inspired.
 So using long quotes and speeches for the bulk of your point or information is not something we are looking for.

 • Please make sure your article is between 800-1200 words; we’re looking for clear and concise articles that deliver huge impact.
 So anything over 1500 words will not be reviewed.

 • Please limit the formatting of your article when submitting.
 Plain text is preferred.
 Underline text, bold text, and italicized text isn’t needed.
 Our editors take care of that.

 • Make your article interesting and easier to follow by including subheadings to break up content.
 Single sentence lines are not what we are looking for.
 Make sure to submit your article in paragraph format.
 Short paragraphs make the article easier to read.
 If you need an example, have a look at any article on our website and you will see how we like to format our content.

-• Images are not required.
-Our formatting team usually chooses what image to put with an article.
-But if you are wanting to submit an image with your article, please attach it to the email.
+• Using images are not required but is recommended.
+Our formatting team usually chooses what image to put as the featured image of an article.
+However if you want to submit a featured image with your article, please attach it to the email.
 We may or may not use the image you submit with the article, that will be up to our editors.

 • We do not promote guest contributors websites, products, or services in the body of the article.
 Our focus is to provide our readers with practical advice, not for us to promote your products and services.
 We do allow you to provide 1-2 links within the body of the article to articles you have written for other websites.
 Just make sure they are to articles you have written, not to your eBook or mastermind class.
 The links will be reviewed and if the editors feel the links are not relevant or don’t belong, they do have the right to remove them.
 Links that you submit in your article are not guaranteed to be in there when we publish it.